ERC-8054/ERC-8054/README.md

 2. **Merkle-based claims**: While cheaper for deployers, this approach requires users to pay gas fees to claim tokens and provides poor UX due to claimer needing to provide proofs.

-Both methods are inefficient and prone to errors.
+Both approaches are inefficient as they rely on off-chain data construction outside the protocol's trust domain, introducing potential inconsistencies and allowing for collusion within the Merkle structure.

 This EIP proposes a standard for forkable ERC-20 tokens that:
 - Enable zero-gas distribution to token holders